Optoelectronic and all-optical hyperspin machines for large-scale computing

 2. Inclusion of self-optimizing all-optical nonlinear ultrafast phase-locking processes.

-3. Demonstration of record combinatorial optimization by letting the spins evolve in a high-dimensional space to guarantee high success probability.
+3. Demonstration of record combinatorial optimization by allowing the spins to evolve in a high-dimensional space to guarantee high success probability.

 HYPERSPIM leverages the interplay of classical and quantum dynamics through the onset of entanglement and squeezing.
 The unprecedented scale and versatility allow the first quantum optimization tests for real-world complex computational tasks.